fcangialosi/marathon/README.md

 This repository provides a simple script to download live streams

-It currently supports 3 live camera systems:
+It currently supports 4 live camera systems:
 1. Newark's [Citizen Virtual Patrol](https://cvp.newarkpublicsafety.org/) (DASH Video Server)
 2. NYC DOT's Traffic Cameras (MJPEG, i.e. frames encoded as individual jpegs)
 3. Bryant Park (NYC) Camera (MJPEG, distributed via CGI)
+4. Any M3U8 video stream, e.g. those found on [Skyline Webcams](https://www.skylinewebcams.com/) (MPEG)

 Run `python marathon.py --help` for a list of available parameters.
 It also lists the SID format for each camera system.
 As far as I know, there does not exist a publicly available list of stream